Personal information charter

-We collect personal information from individuals in order to carry out our responsibilities.
+We collect personal information from individuals in order to carry out our functions.

-- tell you the reasons why we are asking for your information
+- tell you the reasons why we’re asking for it

-- protect your information and make sure only the appropriate people can access it
+- protect it and make sure only the appropriate people have access to it

-- let you know if we will share it with other organisations
+- let you know if we’ll share it with other organisations

 - keep it up to date where necessary and let you know if you need to notify us about changes to your circumstances

-- consider privacy risks when we are planning to change the way we use or hold personal information
+- consider privacy risks when we’re planning to change the way we use or hold it

-- train our staff to ensure we properly use and protect your personal information
+- train our staff to ensure we properly use and protect it

 How to find out what personal information we hold about you

-- a description of the data we hold about you, the reasons why we are holding it and details of the recipients or types of recipients to whom it may be disclosed (eg Ofsted)
+- to give you a description of the data we hold about you, the reasons why we’re holding it and any recipient we may disclose it to (eg Ofsted)

 All our staff receive annual training in protecting information.
-Staff who handle large volumes of personal data receive in-depth training every year.
+Those staff who handle large volumes of personal data receive in-depth training every year.